EyasuTeshome/shifttracker/job-search/when-and-how-to-follow-up-on-a-job-application.md

 ### **What to say:**

-- You should offer a reminder about which role you applied for and what date you applied (which should be on your Huntr board if you’re keeping it up-to-date).
+- You should offer a reminder about which role you applied for and what date you applied
 - Share some reference about something that excites you about the job, the company, or the products/services the company offers.
 - You should also ask about setting up a call because if you just sign off, “looking forward to hearing from you,” that doesn’t create any sense of urgency in the reader’s response.